 After walking around the Tidal Basin it was time to load up the buses and head back to the Hyatt Regency.
 We could go all night, but our feet and chaperones were begging for mercy!
 Only five more days to go… Feet don’t fail me now!

-Check back later for our posts and pictures… Thanks!
+Check back later for our posts and pictures will be posted soon… Thanks!